 On the next screen, fill out the form to update both sets of credentials.

-- AU Account Information: AUK requires an email so we can let you know what stage of analysis your collection is in.
+- AU Account Information: The Cloud requires an email so we can let you know what stage of analysis your collection is in.
 You can use the email address of your choice, and have the ability to modify this at any time.
-If you have a Gravatar account, it will also use this email address to populate your user avatar.
+If your e-mail is connected to a Gravatar account, it will also use that to populate your user avatar.

 - Consent Checkbox: to comply with Canadian Anti-Spam legislation, we've included this checkbox to make sure you understand that the Archives Unleashed team will connect with you in regards to your collections and feedback.

 - Archive-It Information: In order to work with web archive collections, you must enter your Archive-It account username and password.
 Your Archive-It credentials are encrypted and salted.

 You will be redirected back into the main space.
 A note at the top of the page will indicate that the Cloud is syncing with your Archive-It account.
 The length of time to ingest your collections will depend on the size of your collections and the number of other users syncing their collections.
 This process could take a few minutes to a few hours.
 When done you will receive a message to your provided e-mail account.

 Note: You may update/change your AU Cloud or Archive-It credentials at any time by clicking Update.
 If you add a new collection in Archive-It or change your Archive-It credentials, you can click Update and redo the above steps to re-sync.